department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 Joining a study won't affect your benefits or the care you receive in any way.

 Your research study visits will be separate from your regular health care appointments.
-If you get sick during the study, your VA health care team will care for you in the same way they would if you weren't part of research.
+If you get sick during the study, your VA health care team will care for you in the same way they would if you weren't part of this research.

 ##### If you're a service member or Veteran and you're not currently enrolled in VA health care